datanucleus/docs-datanucleus/src/site/markdown/documentation/development/sourcecode_sf.md

 	documentation/  <- Docs
 	samples/        <- Samples, tutorials etc

+DataNucleus 3.x can be easily developed using Maven, Eclipse (plus m2e plugin),  or other IDEs (let us know if you write docs for how to develop DataNucleus with a different IDE).
+You require __JDK1.7+, an __SVN client__ (to download/commit DataNucleus SVN-based projects) and __an editor__.

 ### Legacy Subversion : Platform

 The "platform" directory contains all source code for the plugins comprising the different DataNucleus products.
 They are laid